revosystems/slate/source/includes/_xef-loyalty.md

 'https://revoxef.works/api/loyalty/orders/123456'
 ```

-During the next 5 minutes after an order has been place, you can cancel it (for example, if the defeered payment failed)
+This endpoint makes a refund (a new order with negatives values).

+There is a limit time to cancel the order.
+If the account has configured the [Previous delivery minutes](https://revoxef.works/config/delivery), the limit to cancel the order will be the *Delivery date* subtract the *Delivery minutes*.
+Otherwise, you will have 5 minutes after an order has been place.

 `DELETE orders/{orderId}`